kimchhea/LaonmoneyCalculator/README.md

     html2canvas: Library used for capturing screenshots of the page.
     Bootstrap: Framework used for responsive layout and styling.

-Demo

-You can see the live version of this application by visiting Your Website URL.
 How It Works

     Input Fields: